mgpyae/Thesis-Scanning/README.md

 # Thesis-Scanning
-A webpage for research findings
+This includes the scanning codes for master thesis.